My scanned images for you to use

 – Work at 100% or greater.

-When retouching in Photoshop work at 100% view.
+When retouching in Photoshop work at 100% or greater view.
 If less you will not see everything that needs correcting.
 Also, you do not need to work at 1000% we are correcting for print.

 Changing brush sizes without going to the brush panel: